 Hurricanes!
 Earthquakes!
 Terrorist Attacks!
 Train Derailments!
 War!
+Fire!
 Cyber Attacks!
 Every one is a disaster.

 You see it in the news every minute of every hour of every day.
 Either some natural disaster or some man made despicable act has occurred somewhere on the planet.
 The result is death, destruction and disruption.

 Everyone is trying to pick up the pieces.
 They are trying to figure out what has happened, how to come to grips with the catastrophic results, and how to get things going again.

 Depending on what the disaster is people can be struggling to know where they can get the basics such as food, water and shelter.